maxbergmark/mathgolf/README.md

 ### Hello, world! (golfed)

-    'H╕○ô║·▬╕7ÿ'!
+    'H╕○ô╣·╩Θ'!

-    This code is one byte shorter.
-It uses MathGolf's shorthands for compressed strings and fixed-length strings to encode "Hello, world!"
+    This code is three bytes shorter.
+It uses MathGolf's shorthands for compressed strings, fixed-length strings and the dictionary to encode "Hello, world!"

 #### Explanation

     'H             Push "H"
       ╕○ô          Decompress "○ô" to get "ello"
-         ║·▬       Decompress "·▬" to get ", w"
+         ╣·        Decompress "·" to get ", "
-            ╕7ÿ    Decompress "7ÿ" to get "orld"
-               '!
+           ╩Θ      Access top 256 words in dictionary to get "world" '!
 Push "!"

 ### Print ascii triangle of asterisk